getpalete-ai/zendesk-mcp-server-custom/DEPLOYMENT_README.md

-# Docker Deployment Guide for Zendesk MCP Server
+# Deployment Guide for Zendesk MCP Server

 This guide explains how to deploy the Zendesk MCP Server using Docker.